Looking for family-friendly, festive, free holiday events around Seattle? Look no further than a dazzling parade on the Eastside.

-If you’re looking for things to do before or after, Bellevue Square has an abundance of restaurants, shops and activities for kids.
-While you’re at Bellevue Square, check another holiday tradition off your list and get photos with Santa at Snowflake Lane Factory.
+If you’re looking for things to do before or after, Bellevue Square has many restaurants, shops and activities for kids.
+While at Bellevue Square, check another holiday tradition off your list and get photos with Santa at Snowflake Lane Factory.
 Located inside the mall on the second floor, you won’t miss the towering, sparkly tree that sits as a beacon below the festively adorned Snowflake Lane Factory.
-High above, suspended from the ceiling are nine reindeer.
+High above, suspended from the ceiling, are nine reindeer.

-If you want to snap a photo with Santa, be sure to make a reservation.
+If you want to snap a photo with Santa, make a reservation.
 Lines tend to get long, and you’ll want to get a spot ahead of time.

 Once you’ve watched the parade and posed for photos with Santa, you’ll have probably worked up an appetite.
 There are plenty of options: Cheesecake Factory is a stone’s throw from where the parade begins, or you can head north on Bellevue Square Way Northeast to Cactus.
-There are plenty more restaurants, both streetside and inside the various shopping complexes.
+There are plenty more restaurants on the street and inside the various shopping complexes.

 Whatever your holiday festivities include this year, I highly recommend Snowflake Lane.
 With so many things to see and do, it’s worth the trip (and crowd).
 And, best of all, it’s free!

 - Snowflake Lane happens through December 24 at 7 p.m.

 - The parade is located all along Bellevue Way, near the Bellevue Collection mall

 - Arrive early for parking and to stake out your spot on the sidewalk